 If your child won’t eat any other potato other than a french fry then you will want to start with trying different brands and types of fries.
 For example, crinkle, steak fries, curly fries, seasoned fries, extra crispy fries.
 Then try tater tots and then wedges.

 From there you can build from potato wedges to homemade fries and wedges.
 Then move to THESE amazing roasted potatoes, then potato skins, then baked potatoes.
 I know you may want to try the sweet potato and/or cauliflower/veggie tots and fries but those might not be such a hit with a picky eater at first.
 So you will want to try those later on.

 The goal is to get your child eating a variety of brands and kinds of fries/potatoes with similar but still somewhat different tastes while then changing textures of food.

 4. Chicken and Veggie Stir Fry

-This is a super easy stir fry dish that can be easily adapted to meet all dietary needs.
-It’s gluten and dairy free.
+This is a super easy stir fry dish and one of the most healthy weeknight dinner ideas!
+It’s easily adapted to meet all dietary needs too; it’s gluten and dairy free.
 If you cut the chicken in big enough pieces a vegetarian can just take the pieces out and chow down on the rice and veggies.